-Tip: If I haven’t correctly guessed your country from your IP address, you can change it by clicking the flag in the top left corner.
+Tip: If we haven’t guessed your country correctly from your IP address, you can change it by clicking the flag in the top right corner.

-I’ve done my best to create one of the most advanced systems for searching and filtering casino bonuses online.
-If you are an advanced casino player and you know what you’re looking for, feel free to use the filters on the left.
-I hope it will help you find the best casino deposit bonuses for you.
+We've done our best to create one of the most advanced systems for searching and filtering casino bonuses online.
+If you are an advanced casino player and you know what you’re looking for, feel free to use the filters on the right.
+We hope it will help you find the best casino deposit bonuses for you.

 If you are new to casino bonuses, the following Q&A may help:

 Welcome bonuses (also called first deposit bonuses) are a type of promotion offered by online casinos.
 The main goal of welcome bonuses is to attract new players and help the casino grow, amongst the stiff competition of other online casinos.

 The welcome bonus is usually the best deal you can get in an online casino.
 Loyal players often get bonuses as well, but these are almost never as generous as the welcome bonus.
 The reason for this is that welcome bonuses are usually so high that casinos don’t make any money on them.
 If casinos were offering such high bonuses all the time, they wouldn’t make any money at all.
 And that’s not good for any business.

 Welcome bonuses usually come in the form of extra credit which you can use to play for real money.
 If you play for long enough, you can withdraw this credit.

 The basic principle of casino bonuses is that you can’t withdraw a bonus if you haven’t played long enough with it.
 Otherwise, everyone would just simply come to the casino, take the bonus and withdraw their money with a healthy profit, without even playing.